xenris/nbavr/docs/src/clock.md

 Every 64 clock cycles is a tick.
 (4us at 16MHz)<br>
 Every 2^16 ticks is a tock.
 (262.144ms at 16MHz)<br>
 Every 2^32 ticks the clock overflows.
 (4.77 hours at 16Mhz)

+If Clock is given an 8 bit timer (rather than 16 bit) each tick will be 4x longer.
 ## class Clock\<class TimerCounter, uint32_t CpuFreq, int MaxCalls = 8\>
 #### static constexpr uint32_t millisToTicks(uint32_t ms)
 Convert milliseconds to ticks.